 - 1.1.1 The Academic Regulations are the legally-binding statements of the regulatory framework for pathways leading to qualifications at all levels of the University of Wolverhampton.
 In the event of any discrepancy between the Academic Regulations and any other University of Wolverhampton requirement, the Academic Regulations take precedence and are applied in all cases.
-In the event of any discrepancy between Academic Regulations and Professional, Statutory and Regulatory Body (PSRB) or other legislative requirements, the PSRB or legislative requirements take precedence. - 1.1.2 Academic Regulations must be approved by the Academic Board and are reviewed annually by the Academic Board or a designated sub-committee.
+In the event of any discrepancy between the Academic Regulations and Professional, Statutory and Regulatory Bodies (PSRBs), or any other legislative requirements, the PSRB or legislative requirements take precedence.
+This includes requirements imposed by government agencies such as the Education and Skills Funding Agency (ESFA) for apprenticeship funding and End Point Assessment (EPA). - 1.1.2 Academic Regulations must be approved by the Academic Board and are reviewed annually by the Academic Board or a designated sub-committee.
 A full list of valid exemptions is held by the Academic Registrar.
-The relevant exemptions are also notified to students in Course and / or Module Guides.
-Exemptions may only be approved by the Academic Board or its delegated authority and will apply for the period of the current course validation. - 1.1.3 The University of Wolverhampton aligns the level of its awards and qualifications with the Framework for Higher Education Qualifications in England, Wales and Northern Ireland (FHEQ) (QAA, 2008) and where relevant, the requirements of PSRBs.
+The relevant exemptions are notified to students in the Course Guides.
+Exemptions may only be approved by the Academic Board or its delegated authority and will apply for the period of the current course validation. - 1.1.3 The University of Wolverhampton aligns the level of its awards and qualifications with the Framework for Higher Education Qualifications in England, Wales and Northern Ireland (FHEQ) (QAA, 2014) and where relevant, the requirements of PSRBs.